Kagu: Status and conservation

 The current population of wild kagus is about 250–1000 birds, and the species is the focus of a decades-long conservation effort.

 The kagu's initial decline was caused by subsistence hunting.
 The bird was trapped extensively for the European pet trade and for museums and zoos until it was afforded protection.
-It is threatened by introduced cats, pigs and dogs.
+It is threatened by introduced cats, pigs, and dogs.
 New Caledonia lacked mammals (except for bats) before the arrival of humans, and many of its native species have been negatively affected by introduced mammals.
 Rats have a big impact on nestlings, accounting for 55% of nestling losses.
 Kagus also suffer from habitat loss caused by mining and forestry.

 Concern was first raised about the future of the kagu in 1904.
 A visiting American scientist noted in 1948 that the extinction of the species was probable, and identified the many threats the species faced.
-The first concrete evidence of the impact of dogs came when a New Zealand researcher's study population was quickly exterminated by dogs in the 1990s, although suspicions about the importance of dogs and other predators had been voiced before this and dog control measures had been enacted in some areas in the 1980s.
+The first concrete evidence of the impact of dogs came when a New Zealand researcher's study population was quickly exterminated by dogs in the 1990s, although suspicions about the importance of dogs and other predators had been voiced before this and dog-control measures had been enacted in some areas in the 1980s.
 The kagu is listed as endangered (CITES I) and enjoys full protection in New Caledonia.
 It has been the subject of dedicated conservation efforts and is receptive to ex-situ conservation, breeding well in Nouméa Zoo.
 It is also prospering in Rivière Bleue Territorial Park, which has a pest-management programme and has been the site of releases into the wild of captive-bred birds.

-Recent research has shown that naturally occurring heavy metals in the soil may affect Kagu through their food supply.
-Kagu in areas where soil levels of heavy metals were low laid more eggs and had higher numbers of fledglings, as well as having smaller home-ranges and higher body mass, than Kagu in areas where the soil was heavy-metal rich.
-It has therefore been suggested that Kagu conservation is likely to be more effective in areas where heavy-metal levels in the soil are low.
+Recent research has shown that naturally occurring heavy metals in the soil may affect kagus through their food supply.
+Kagus in areas where soil levels of heavy metals were low laid more eggs and had higher numbers of fledglings, as well as having smaller home ranges and higher body mass, than those in areas where the soil was heavy-metal rich.
+Kagu conservation is likely to be more effective in areas where heavy-metal levels in the soil are low.